Visit artist's studios and venues throughout the PE postcode region

 About Kathryn...

 I also create beautiful handmade treasures for people's homes, and run workshops that nurture creativity and delight in nature.
-Workshops include NatureCraft online creative gatherings, which happen on a Tuesday and Monday once a month.
+Workshops include NatureCraft online creative gatherings.

-If you can't make it to the weekend Open Studios dates, please get in touch and we'll try and find another time.
+If you can't come to any of my Open Studio dates, please get in touch to try and find another time.

 Exhibitions, Awards, Events & Workshops...

 I have exhibited at The National Centre for Craft & Design (solo and group exhibitions), and created site-specific artworks for Burghley House, University of Leicester, John Clare Trust, Derby Museum’s porcelain gallery and on nature reserves.
 In 2012 one of my artworks was selected for “Inspired by…” exhibition at the Victoria and Albert Museum, London.
-And in 2023, I was selected to be a member of ArtCan.
+I'm a selected member of ArtCan, Artist in Residence with Langdyke Countryside Trust and member of GroundWork NetWork based at GroundWork Gallery, Norfolk.

 Subscribe to my mailing list to receive news of exhibitions, inspirations, local history research, workshops & more!